wp-plugins/likebtn-like-button/readme.txt

 * Visitors do not have to register or log in to use the Like Button.
 * After liking visitors can share a link in social networks: Facebook, Twitter etc.
 * Adds "Likes", "Dislikes" and "Likes minus dislikes" Custom Fields to posts and comments.
-* Provides statistics on vote results.
+* Statistics on vote results.
 * Shortcode to place the Like Button inside the post/page content: <code>[likebtn]</code>
-* Provides widget displaying most liked content.
+* Widget displaying most liked content.
 * Customizable position and alignment.
 * Can be displayed depending on the post view mode, format, category, id.
 * Appearance is controlled through CSS.